Kirklees Valley Local Nature Reserve: Birdhouses

 Along Kirklees Trail, numerous birdhouses can be found with unconventional designs, such as a roll of toilet paper and a domino, which have been designed by Paul Rodney.
 In January 2021, a new birdhouse was put up across from the site of Tottington Railway.
 It was in the shape of a signpost with a picture of a castle and the words ‘Barnard Castle’ on it with each letter in a different size.
 Rodney created it with the intention to mock Dominic Cummings after he broke Lockdown rules by visiting Barnard Castle, claiming that he was testing his eyesight.

 Emergency Meadow

 Emergency Meadow is a sculpture of a Victorian Handcart that forms part of the Irwell Sculpture Trail.
 It was designed by Melissa Hunt and constructed in 2015 under the bridge that replaced Woolfold Viaduct.
 It is only sewn with white flowers as a tribute to Olives Paper Mill, which was situated nearby.
 Today, its upkeep has been minimal, resulting in the bed becoming overgrown.

-Enterprise Center and Kirklees Country Café

-The Enterprise Center is a learning centre situated east of Square Lodge, a popular fishing site.
-The centre focuses on Conservation and Ecology and is aimed at young people with Special Educational Needs (SEN) and adults not in Employment, Education or Training (NEET).
-The site is also home to the Kirklees Country Café, which is open every Sunday.